The Last Dragon

 There.
 I said it.

-Sure, it's blaxploitation ten years too late, with inevitable Motown soundtrack and lots of lingo.
+Sure, it's like disco in the wrong year, with Motown soundtrack and lots of lingo.
 We even have Michael "Car Wash" Schultz directing.
 But it's just so much fun!
 Made entirely in the manner of a movie comic book, the film creates a rich and wacky environment for its entirely 2 dimensional and endlessly quotable 'cardboard' characters.

 Well, it is.
 But it's in it's 'oddness' that the movie excels!
 This is pure, unadulterated entertainment -in the truest sense of the word.